TNTurnerLab/ACES/README.md

 *   <a name="final"><h5>"final"</h5></a>
     * User must provide a pathway to where they would prefer to have the pipelines output files to be exported to.
 File path should end with a '/'.
 *   <a name="tH"><h5>"tH"</h5></a>
-    *   Path to the user generated threshold.txt file.
-Users must generate this file before running the pipeline.
-        *   threshold.txt
-            *   Blank, pre-generated file that can be used instead of user generated file.
+    *   User generated threshold value that can be changed.
+Can contain user decimials.
 *   <a name="trash"><h5>"trash"</h5></a>
     *   Pathway for a directory in which all Blast outputs can be moved to.
 This allows for the decluttering of working directory and lets the user choose if they would rather keep blast outputs, or remove.
         *   To generate a directory use command: